“As an Amazon Associate I earn from qualifying purchases.”

 Keeping chicken feed fresh in the bag

-Remember, when you store food in your pantry you keep it sealed at all times to prevent it from getting stale.
+When you store food in your pantry you keep it sealed at all times to prevent it from getting stale.
 Same goes for chicken feed.

 What temperature to store feed at

-When you store feed in the chicken coop you cannot control the temperature and this is okay because you will be using it soon and it will not have enough time to spoil.
+When you store feed in the chicken coop you cannot control the temperature, and this is okay because you will be using it soon and it will not have enough time to spoil.

 While the feed is in the bag you should keep it under 70oF for best quality.
 If you find that your garage is too warm you could store the feed in your basement.

 If is too warm and you do not have a cooler place to store the feed that is okay.
 Use the feed within 60 days of buying it and you should be fine.
+Remember to always use the oldest feed first.

-Watch our for moisture
+Watch out for moisture

 While you should not store your chicken feed in hot conditions the thing you should really look out for is humidity.
-Chicken feed, whether crumble, pellet, or whole grain, should not be exposed to much humidity.
+Chicken feed, whether crumble, pellet, or whole grains, should not be exposed to much humidity.

 Storing chicken feed in the coop